Chikimonki/Gullwing-Protocol/README.md

-# Gullwing Protocol — The Cormorant - WSL2 Ubunutu
+# Gullwing Protocol — The Cormorant

 > *"Lua is Portuguese for Moon.
 Moon is reflection."*